Former anabolic steroid users have more androgen receptors

 in the eyes of the aspiring athlete.
 This lack of trust alienates

-would every reconsider seeking future assistance from these people
+would every reconsider seeking future counseling or assistance

 Also see Problems with Current